 A ship is reported for a serious breach of COLREGs by navigating against the established traffic flow in a traffic separation scheme, creating close quarter situations with other ships.
-Having been warned by a distributed Incident Report (type "Other"), the subsequent coastal stations (VTSs) along the planned route of the ship will be aware of the behaviour and can contact the ship in advance to verify its condition.
+Having been warned by a distributed Incident Report (type "Vessel Traffic Rules Infringement"), the subsequent coastal stations (e.g. VTSs) along the planned route of the ship will be aware of the behaviour and can contact the ship in advance to verify its condition.

-Figure 8 - COLREG infringement in a TSS (ship making way against the main traffic flow)
+Figure 11 - COLREG infringement in a Traffic Separation Scheme (TSS) (ship making way against the main traffic flow)

-7. Ships refused access to ports of Member States or which have been the subject of a report or notification by a Member State or which have been the subject of a report or notification by a Member State in accordance with Annex I-1 to Council Directive 95/21/EC of 19 June 1995 on Port State Control of shipping (Article 16.1(c) of Directive 2002/59/EC) - Incident type BANNED SHIP
+7. Ships refused access to ports of Member States or which have been the subject of a report or notification by a Member State in accordance with Directive 2009/16 as amended on Port State Control (Article 16.1(c) of the VTMIS Directive) - Incident type BANNED SHIP